Legana/ML_vs_homology/07_taxonomic_distance_vs_performance.md

 taxonomic representation score using a selection of organisms

-Testing the different sigmoid values to see how it affects the final conclusion (based on the p-value of the pearson’s correlation test )
+Testing the different sigmoid values to see how it affects the final conclusion (based on the p-value of the spearman’s correlation test )

 ``` r
 performance_results <- methods_auprc_9_wide_w_count %>%